foued-firas/Vue_WeatherApp/README.md

 - Search for any city worldwide to get current weather conditions
 - Loading spinner while fetching data
-- Inline error messages displayed inside the card (no alerts)
 - Clean and modern glassmorphism-inspired UI
 - Responsive design for mobile and desktop
-- Accessible with keyboard navigation and ARIA support

 ---